Best Compound Interest Investments in Canada and the USA (2026)

 2. Leaving TFSA room unused The TFSA is the most valuable compound interest tool available to Canadians.
 Every year of unused room is a permanent forgone tax-free compounding opportunity.
 The room does not expire, but the years of tax-free growth that were missed cannot be recovered.

-3. Paying high mutual fund fees A 2.0% MER mutual fund charging 2% more than an equivalent 0.2% MER index ETF costs approximately $150,000 over 30 years on a typical RRSP contribution pattern [SOURCE NEEDED].
+3. Paying high mutual fund fees On $500/month over 30 years, a 2.0% MER fund leaves you roughly $170,000 behind an equivalent 0.2% fund — about $416,000 against $586,000 (BankDeMark calculation: 7% gross, monthly compounding DED].
 Switching to lower-cost equivalents is one of the highest-return financial actions available.

 4. Not reinvesting distributions Taking dividends and interest payments as cash instead of reinvesting them breaks the compound chain.
 A portfolio that pays out and reinvests 3% annually will compound significantly faster than one that distributes the same income without reinvestment.